naiborhujosua/Flight-Price-Prediction/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credited to Kaggle for availability of the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh).
+You can find the License for the data and other descriptive information in the Kaggle available [here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh).
 Otherwise, feel free to use the code here as you would like!